Algeria–Mali border

-The Algeria–Mali border is 1,359 km (844 m) long from the tripoint with Mauritania in the northwest to the tripoint with Niger in the southeast.
+The Algeria–Mali border is 1,359 km (844 mi) long from the tripoint with Mauritania in the northwest to the tripoint with Niger in the southeast.

 Description

 The border begins in the west at the tripoint with Mauritania, and is a continuation of the NW-SE straight line that forms the Algeria–Mauritania border.
 This straight line runs for circa 752 km (467 m).
 Just north of the 21st parallel north the border shifts southward, proceeding to the southeast via a series of irregular lines and the Tin-Zaouatene and I-n-Akantarer wadis, before turning to the northeast where a straight line connects up to the tripoint with Niger.
 The border lies entirely within the Sahara desert.